Stand back and show the whole room before close-ups so wall position, windows, doors, and furniture make sense.

 What if I do not know the system type?

 Use the guided estimate form and choose 'Help me choose' or 'Not sure'.
-Trust AC can review the room use, size, site notes, and photos before recommending next steps.
+Trust AC can look at the room use, size, site notes, and photos before recommending next steps.

 Why is the online price a range?

-The range reflects equipment, labour, travel, and uncertainty before a full review.
+The range reflects equipment, labour, travel, and uncertainty before a full check.
 Final price, model, access assumptions, and timing are confirmed separately in writing.

 What changes the price most?